-Enjoy a leisurely walk on our nature trails, which meander through the beautiful barrier island.
-Along the way you can see many species of birds, including several rare and endangered, that visit our island in the spring and fall during their migratory journeys.
+Enjoy a leisurely walk on the nature trails that meander across the beautiful barrier island.
+Along the way you can see many birds, including several rare and endangered species, that visit our island in the spring and fall during their migratory journeys.

-- Museum and Visitor Center at Port Boca Grande Lighthouse
+- Museum and visitor center at Port Boca Grande Lighthouse.

-- Amory Memorial Chapel
+- Amory Memorial Chapel.

-- Picnic facilities with tables and grills
+- Picnic facilities with tables and grills.

-- Interpretive exhibits
+- Interpretive exhibits.

 Service animals are welcome in all areas of Florida State Parks.

+Located in the park is the Boca Grande Lighthouse Museum and visitor center.
+The restored Amory Memorial Chapel is near the lighthouse parking area.
 The chapel was built in the 1950s and served the residents of the dormitories that were located in what is now the dunes parking area.

 The chapel is available to rent for public and private events.